brunobord/stardrifter/README.md

 ---

-Stardrifter is a solo game about being a Trader / Smuggler in a science-fiction galaxy-wide settings.
+Stardrifter is a tabletop solo role-playing game about being a Trader / Smuggler in a science-fiction galaxy-wide settings.

 In this game you'll be given a spaceship, a few credits, basic weapons and you'll be free to sail this ship from planets to planets to sell, buy, or even